tsackton/taelgarverse/docs/gazetteer/greater-sembara/tyrwingha/clawyn.md

 </div>

-A small village a few days ride south of [Tafolwern](<tafolwern.md>), in the gentle northern slopes of the [Mostreve Hills](<../mostreve-hills.md>), known for its vineyards and wine.
+A small village a few days ride south of [Tafolwern](<tafolwern.md>), in the gentle northern slopes of the [Tyrwinghan Hills](<tyrwinghan-hills.md>), known for its vineyards and wine.
 There is little here other than a small temple to the Mother.
 ### Notable People
 * Rhys, an old man and village elder, likes stories and reminiscing about the past.
 He is said to have attended [Cece I's](<../../../people/historical-figures/sembaran-royalty/cece-i.md>) coronation
 * Ifan, [Celyn's](<../../../people/pcs/cleenseau/celyn.md>) cousin, a fool